TO THE ORIGINAL LOS ANGELES DAILY NEWS!

 Gentle things still happen.

-Papa Cristo’s, the Greek place at Pico and Normandie in the so-called
+Papa Cristo’s, the old Greek deli at Pico and Normandie in the so-called

 Byzantine-Latino Quarter.
 Across the street from St. Sofia’s Greek Orthodox